alexrkaufman/alexkaufman.live/alexkaufmanlive/content/shows/2025-10-11_siouxcity-ia.md

 Don't let the physics background scare you away.
 I promise not to talk about physics (much) and I wont make you do any math, or your money back!
 How many other physicists have you met who can make that promise?
 If you want to learn more about me I trust you to be able to click links on this site or send me an email.

-This is not a one man effort.
-There will be other great comedians performing on the show to make sure you have the best night possible.
-These performers are excellent comedians from right in your back yard and I'm excited you will get to see them perform.

-- Breanna Kalhorn
-- Penelope Flowers
-- Colton Hoferer
-- Kris Marshall
+**Feature**: Ocho De La Rosa
+Ocho De La Rosa is a little comedian with a big mouth and even bigger heart.
+Originally from San Antonio, TX and now residing in Omaha, De La Rosa gives a performance that is unique and relatable; and while it leaves crowds laughing, it also leaves them questioning their sanity and maybe their sexuality.
+De La Rosa seamlessly blends their quirky charm and quick wit in performances across many Midwest bar stages and the occasional comedy club.
+De La Rosa puts their heart on the stage the same way they put their backwards hat on their head- intentionally fumbled.

+**Host**: Drake Strong
+Drake Strong born and raised in Sioux City, and co-runner of Siouxland Comedy has preformed across the miswesr and opened for Kevin Farley and Steven Michael Quezada.
+He jokes about his life, family, and observations of the world woth a dark twiat at times.

-This show is produced by [@gucci.thangs](https://www.instagram.com/gucci.thangs/).
+This show is produced by [Siouxland Comedy](https://siouxlandcomedy.com/).
 Follow them for more great shows!